Jaxswat/BioShock-Infinite-Steam-VR/README.md

 The goal of this tool is to enhance the speed of developing complex features with debugging and data extraction.

 The message protocol looks something like this:
-`$vt!my_message_name!s(5):example string!f:3.141592!i:8192!v3:3.14,5.92,0.314!s(0):!f:-3.14!i:-69!b:1!b:0!`
+`$vt!69!my_message_name!s(5):example string!f:3.141592!i:8192!v3:3.14,5.92,0.314!s(0):!f:-3.14!i:-69!b:1!b:0!`
 It is able to send strings, floats, integers, 3D vectors, and booleans.
+It is also operates as an RPC with request/reply functionality.
+It can draw debug spheres, run ray-traces, and pretty much anything else that can be done in the Lua code.

-An example of a feature I would use this for is building a navigation mesh by hand.
+An example of a feature I would use this for is building a navigation mesh.
 I could build a set of events that help me draw walkable areas with my VR controller.
 I would have done this in the game scripts, but I needed to persist the data (which isn't possible in-game).
 The navmesh would be built in an external program and then baked into the Lua scripts for distribution.

-Right now the program just emits the server time along with the player and Elizabeth's state.
+Right now the program captures some game state (server time, Elizabeth state, player state).
+As a proof of concept, I have also implemented some basic RPC functionality for remotely running ray-traces.
+I have also added an interactable tool that lets me control the program from within the game with my controller.

+It is incredibly convenient to be able to interact with the game from an external program.

 # Questions / Suggestions